GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/Greater_Perth/multidomain_design/README.md

 The command
     `Rscript create_boxes.R`
 will run code to create the domain bounding boxes.
+It uses various input datasets defining the nested domain regions, see the code for more details.

 The command
     `Rscript edit_boxes.R`